CQuIC/summer17-computing-workshop/Automation/notes.md

 Each step is called a target, and everything it depends on it called a dependency.
-Write your target, followed by a `:` , then list its dependencies Note that there dependency on both a program (the program to be run) and some data which a previous program would have generated.
+Write your target, followed by a `:` , then list its dependencies.
+Note that there dependency on both a program (the program to be run) and some data which a previous program would have generated.

 Here for simplicity, we do not create directories for the output of